Hendrix-CS/csci322/index.md

   *two weekdays* of being turned in.

-- If you wish an **extension** on any deadline, simply send me an **email** prior to the deadline requesting a new deadline.
+- If you wish an **extension** on any deadline, simply send me an **email** (**not** a Teams message) prior to the deadline requesting a new deadline.
 You must be specific about the date and time of the new deadline.
 For example, you could say "I need a little extra time on project 5.
 I will have it turned in by 8pm on Wednesday," whereas it would not be acceptable to say "I need a couple extra days on project 5".
 Such extension requests will be automatically granted.

 - If you need a second extension, or if you miss a deadline, you **must meet with me** in order to discuss your situation and make a